A gentle return to your natural rhythm

 There is a part of you that already belongs to the forest.

-Forest Therapy is a guided, sensory-based practice that supports nervous-system regulation and emotional wellbeing through direct relationship with nature.
+It is a guided, sensory-based experience that supports nervous-system regulation and emotional wellbeing through direct relationship with nature.

 • engage the senses